Active and passive verb forms can be confused in a variety of ways for a variety of reasons

-As suggested above, the error in sentence (b) above is not necessarily an intended passive verb gone wrong – it could be an intended active form (in the past simple tense) of a verb that should be passive.
+As suggested above, the error in sentence (c) above (generated for were generated) is not necessarily an intended passive verb gone wrong – it could be an intended active form (in the past simple tense) of a verb that should be passive.

 There is a very good reason why the active form of GENERATE might seem possible in (b) to someone lacking deep familiarity with English: some synonyms of GENERATE would actually be possible in the active voice.
 There would be no problem, for example, with developed.
 The reason is that DEVELOP is one of those verbs that can be active regardless of surrounding word order (see 4.
 Verbs that Don’t Have to be Passive).
 The inability of GENERATE to be used like this is not predictable in any way from its meaning – you just have to discover and memorize which verbs have which abilities.

 The power of synonyms to affect grammar choices is extensively analysed within this blog in the posts 10/140.
 Words with Unexpected Grammar 1/2.
 The problem, those posts point out, is that although synonyms do often follow the same grammar rules, exceptions are very common and cause numerous errors.
 The error above with generated may be one of those.
 It is true that GENERATE does also have synonyms that could not be used in the active voice in (b), such as OBTAIN or REACH.
 However, it will not be obvious to learners of English why GENERATE should be like them rather than like EMERGE or DEVELOP.